 Assessing climate risk is an integral part of the External Manager selection and appointment process.
 It also forms part of the quarterly screening and monitoring of portfolios and the annual manager reviews.
 We monitor and review our fund managers on their climate change approach and policies.
 Where high emitting companies are held as part of a strategy managers are challenged and expected to provide strong investment rationale to substantiate the holding.
 We expect managers to engage with companies in line with our Responsible Investment Policy and to support collaborative initiatives on climate, and to report in line with the TCFD recommendations.
-In addition, we encourage managers to implement specific decarbonisation parameters for their mandate.
-We will monitor our managers' carbon profiles and progress against targets on a quarterly basis and as part of our annual reviews.
-We will also consider the suitability of those targets on an annual basis.
-Where carbon profiles are above target, this will act as a prompt for discussion with the manager to understand why this has occurred, any appropriate actions to be taken to bring them back to target, and the timescales for any corrective action.
+In addition, we encourage managers to make a firm wide net zero commitment.
+We work with External Managers to implement specific decarbonisation parameters for their mandate.
+We monitor our managers' carbon profiles and progress against targets on a quarterly basis and as part of our annual reviews.
+We also consider the suitability of those targets on an annual basis.
+Where carbon profiles are above target, this acts as a prompt for discussion with the manager to understand why this has occurred, any appropriate actions to be taken to bring them back to target, and the timescales for any corrective action.